- Level 2

 After the course, healthcare workers can safely manage and care for Hickman lines and handle any problems that might occur.
 The course helps healthcare workers provide better care for patients with these devices.

 Upon successfully completing this Hickman Lines Course, participants will get a Level 2 Certificate in Hickman Lines Central Venous Catheter Awareness Training.
-This course is approved by Skills for Care and CPD.
+This course is a endorsed by Skills for Care.

 2. Keeping the Hickman Line Clean (Infection Control)